-The Council uses Closed Circuit Television (CCTV) systems in public spaces, Council offices and departments within and around car parks across the London Borough of Merton area for Public Space Surveillance and Traffic Enforcement.
+The Council uses Closed Circuit Television (CCTV) systems in public spaces, Council offices and departments within and around car parks across the London Borough of Merton area for Public Space Surveillance.
 These CCTV systems are located across the borough with remote schemes at: -

 - Civic Centre

 - Pollards Hill

 - Morden Park House

 - Gifford House

-- Lavender Park Children's Centre

-- Garth Road Recycling Centre

 - Youth Offenders Team

-- Insight Centre

 - Merton Industrial Estate

-- Merton Abbey Mills

 - Peel House Car Park

 - St. George's Car Park

 - Hartfield Road Car Park, Wimbledon

 - York Close Car Park

-- Canon's Leisure
+The CCTV service is currently going through an extensive review and upgrade programme reporting to a Project Board.
+Once established, the intention will be to look to introduce and develop the Steering Group and ensure future oversight of all Council operated or contracted CCTV activities across Merton.

-This document along with the systems' Codes of Practice (CoP) and Operational Procedural Manuals (OPM) are designed to give clear guidelines on the Council's use of CCTV and to protect this Council's CCTV operators from allegations of misuse of the system and to protect staff and the public from any abuse of the CCTV system.

-This policy covers the use of CCTV equipment and the gathering, storage, use and disposal of visual data.
-This policy applies to all staff employed by London Borough of Merton and those who operate the systems on their behalf.
+Following the upgrade project, opportunities will be sought to develop this further, and this document updated accordingly.
+This document alongside the systems' Codes of Practice (CoP) and Operational Procedural Manuals (OPM) are designed to give clear guidelines on the Council's use of CCTV and to protect this Council's CCTV operators from allegations of misuse of the system and to protect staff and the public from any abuse of the CCTV system.
+It covers the use of CCTV equipment and the gathering, storage, use and disposal of visual data and applies to all staff employed by London Borough of Merton and those who operate the systems on their behalf.
 The Council will utilise CCTV for the purposes and objectives set out at paragraph 3.1.1 of this document.
 It will also apply to those providing a sub-contracted service to the Council where CCTV is used, in whatever form.
 The Council's responsible representative will make their sub-contractors aware of this strategy in order that they can comply with its guidance.